Uranus: Climate

 At ultraviolet and visible wavelengths, Uranus's atmosphere is bland in comparison to the other giant planets, even to Neptune, which it otherwise closely resembles.
-When Voyager 2 flew by Uranus in 1986, it observed a total of ten cloud features across the entire planet.
-One proposed explanation for this dearth of features is that Uranus's internal heat is markedly lower than that of the other giant planets, as stated previously Uranus is the coldest planet in the Solar System.
+When Voyager 2 flew by Uranus in 1986, it observed a total of 10 cloud features across the entire planet.
+One proposed explanation for this dearth of features is that Uranus's internal heat is markedly lower than that of the other giant planets, being the coldest planet in the Solar System.